 - Focusing on improving relations and loyalty with existing clients while minimizing attrition.

 - Continuously working on conversion optimization and implementing growth hacking tactics.

-If you’re seeking to break into new markets and attract new customers you would also benefit from a trusted digital marketing consultant with relevant experience.
+If you’re seeking to break into new markets and attract new customers you would also benefit from a trusted consultant with relevant experience.
 They can help determine the best market penetration strategy considering the competition and a company’s ability to set and reach realistic goals.

 The problem is - that it’s really hard to find someone experienced.

 There are so many self-proclaimed or even recommended online digital marketing agencies and advisers that are looking for jobs online.
 It makes it really hard to know who is good and who would be a good fit for your team.

 Choosing the right online marketing consultant has become an unwanted hurdle to overcome.

 Whether your business has gone with a small digital strategy consultant or a large-scale B2B marketing services agency or firm, the initial apprehension is the same.
 How can you be sure that they will deliver on their promises?

 While the burden of proof is on your consultant or agency carrying out your online marketing plan, you should still be the one managing and overseeing their work.